26 things to do now if you want to file a tax return on time

 Sign up for Federal Trade Commission fraud alerts to know all the tricks that fraudsters currently use.

 Identity thieves can pretend to be your employer, payroll company, or even the IRS itself, often making requests that seem unnecessarily urgent, threaten fines, and force you to provide confidential information or download an attachment containing malicious software.
 You should never provide personal information over the phone to someone who says they are from the IRS.
 The IRS will never contact you by phone, email, or social media.

 Apply for an extension of the deadline for submitting a declaration if you think you need it

-If you do not think that you can put everything in order on time, apply for an extension.
-Despite the fact that April 15, 2020 is Tax Day, when you need to pay taxes to avoid fines, the extension will give you another six months to prepare for submitting documents.
+If you don't think you can get everything in order on time, apply for an extension.
+Despite the fact that April 15, 2020 is Tax Day, when you have to pay taxes to avoid penalties, the renewal will give you six more months to prepare to apply.

 Decide what you will do with your tax refund.

 Evaluate what your tax refund may be, and then determine what types of purchases you can make after receiving it.